Standing on the side of children in the face of conflicts, natural disasters, climate change, and record-high inflation

-Despite the progress made in advancing children’s rights, COVID-19, climate change, and conflict have created unprecedented needs among the world’s most vulnerable children and deeply eroded the capacity of families to adequately care for their children.
-Record numbers of children are out of school and at risk of never returning, facing increased levels of violence and living in countries affected by protracted conflict.
-In the past two years, we have also witnessed hundreds of thousands of children lose caregivers to COVID-19 and its socio-economic impacts.
+Despite the progress made in advancing children’s rights, extreme conflicts, natural disasters, climate change, and record-high inflation have created unprecedented needs among the world’s most vulnerable children and deeply eroded the capacity of families to adequately care for their children.

 In response to these unprecedented needs, SOS Canada will take bold action to ensure more of the most vulnerable children can realize their rights to family, education, health, and protection.

 We will work with our partners to learn and implement best practices, continually adapt to change, and ensure the greatest possible impact on the lives of those in our programs.

 We will meaningfully engage with vulnerable children and youth to ensure that our programs are guided by their needs and priorities and to amplify their voices through targeted advocacy in Canada.

 Our impact nearly doubled in 2022, and together, we achieved change for 2.55 million people in over 130 countries and territories.
 Through our programs, we ensured that children in Canada and around the world were safe and healthy and that families could thrive.